 Another way to use sustainable furniture in your wedding is in a photo booth.
 Photo booths are a popular way for guests to get their pictures taken and can be modeled to match any theme.

-5. Use Recycled Paper
+5. Go Digital or Use Recycled Paper

 Unfortunately, wedding invitations are also part of the waste problem.
 Most guests read them once or twice at most before throwing them in the garbage.
 It’s a waste of natural resources and clogs up landfills.